 This Class I – High Hazard dam, constructed in the early 1900s, provided a source of water and electricity for a downstream paper mill (now closed).
-The New Jersey Department of Environmental Protection (NJDEP) owns the portion of the dam located within Holland Township; Warren Glenn Investments, LLC owns the portion in Pohatcong Township.
+The New Jersey Department of Environmental Protection (NJDEP) owns the portion of the dam located within Holland Township; the portion in Pohatcong Township is privately owned.
 Regular Dam Inspections conducted 2009-2019 by Civil Dynamics/GZA rated the dam in “poor” condition due to inadequate spillway capacity and other deficiencies.

 The deteriorated dam is a hazard to downstream life and property and must be made compliant with current state New Jersey Dam Safety Standards by either rehabilitating or decommissioning it.
 From the environmental perspective, the desire is to decommission the dam since the Musconetcong River is part of the National Wild and Scenic River System.
 With the removal of the Hughesville Dam in 2016, the Warren Mill Dam is currently the first dam on the Musconetcong River.
 State and federal agencies and several non-profit organizations support dam removal and the restoration of fish access.
 However, the cost to manage the large volume of sediment in the reservoir upstream of the dam impacts the feasibility of decommissioning the dam.